epitron/markovchat/README.md

 # MarkovChat for Ruby

 A markov chain for sentences.
+(For the uninitiated, a Markov chain is a probabilistic model of a thing which can generate random examples of that thing.
+In this case, it can eat sentences, and produce new random sentences.)

-To train it, you shove in a bunch of sentences.
-Then, it lets you output probabilistic sentences!
+To train the model, you shove in a bunch of sentences.
+Then, it will generate probabilistic sentences!

 Optionally, you can save the markov chain to a file for later.
 (The default filename is `markov.db`.)